 Do you like salmon?
 We love salmon.
 Ever get in a rut making it at home?
 We do.
 Honestly, I try and make salmon at home at least once a week, usually baked or grilled with a simple sweet/spicy glaze of mustard and brown sugar or maple syrup, like this.
 I also want to try honey garlic salmon with brown butter from A Gouda Life, it sounds delicious.
-This week though, I wanted spicy and I had all the ingredients on hand for spicy shrimp sauté, so I just swapped out the shrimp and used salmon.
-Jackpot!
-This easy coconut curry salmon is our new fave.
+This week though, I wanted spicy and I had all the ingredients on hand for an asian-inspired riff on coconut curry salmon, and this hit the jackpot.

 It’s spicy and creamy, a lot of Thai and a little Vietnamese going on here, and all the flavors come together beautifully.
 I served it over rice stick noodles, called bahn pho.
 Rice is good, too.

 The ingredients can easily be found in the supermarkets, but if you can, seek them out at an Asian grocer.
 You’ll have more choices, more authentic choices, as they most likely will be imported from Southeast Asia.
 I do know it makes a difference, especially with the red curry paste.

 I don’t know what else to say about this salmon dish.
 Meathead and I were literally slurping the noodles drenched in the curry sauce like two noisy kids.
 We had no shame and both went back for seconds.
 The next day, Meathead grabbed what was left and took it to work for lunch before I could stop him.
 Next time you make salmon, try spicing it up with this easy coconut curry salmon recipe.
 Happy slurping!
 Best, Kelly